hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-resource-vs-inline.md

-# Guide: When to choose for an inline property (block) versus a new resource
+# Guide: When to inline new functionality (as either a block or property) versus a new resource

-Sometimes it might be a bit unclear whether it is necessary to create a new resource versus to add a new property or property block to an existing resource.
+Sometimes when implementing new functionality it can be a bit unclear whether it is necessary to create a new resource versus to add a new property or block to an existing resource.

-To get a bit of insight in how the decission will be made, this are some rules of thumb to decide.
+To get a bit of insight in how a decision can be made, this are some rules of thumb to decide.
 In case it is unclear, please contact one of the HashiCorp Maintainers.

 ## Inline
 Most extra functionality will end up inline an existing resource.